kalebtesfay/Animal_Shelter_System/qt_cuacs_UI/README.txt

           - main() class for the program.
         - mainwindow.cpp
           - In charge of Server-side/Back-end calling so buttons can operate with other classes.
+        -ACM.cpp
+          -In charge of calculating attributes in matching.
       - 7 .h files.
         - Animal.h
           - Header file for Animal class.